JMRI: Logix Documentation

 Therefore a Conditional has two distinct parts: its "logical expression" and its "actions".
 These are discussed separately below.

-Logic operators currently available are NOT, AND, and AND NOT.
+Logic operators currently available are NOT, AND, AND NOT, OR and OR NOT.
 The AND operator is set up automatically by the program.
 For each state variable, the user selects whether the NOT operator is to precede the state variable.
 If the NOT operator precedes the state variable, the true/false value of the state variable is reversed.
 For example, if "Sensor Active CS5" is true, "NOT Sensor Active CS5" will be false, and vice versa.
 Note that "Sensor Active CS5" is sometimes not the same as "NOT Sensor Inactive CS5", because Sensor CS5 may be in the UNKNOWN state.

 Logical expressions read like written statements.
 It is easy to set up a logical expression to evaluate many situations on the layout.
 For example, "if block 10 and block 11 are occupied and turnout 20 is thrown" would be set up as: